 The Approach R10 by Garmin, the company behind many of the best golf GPS units on the market, has made big waves in the industry.
 Many people consider it to have revolutionized golf tech like the SkyTrak did back in 2014.

-The R10, at just $600, is the first launch monitor to measure detailed club path parameters that you could previously only get in $1800+ units.
-It’s also the first launch monitor in its price range to have golf simulation capabilities.
+The R10, at just $600, was the first launch monitor to measure detailed club path parameters that you could previously only get in $1800+ units.
+It was also the first launch monitor in its price range to have golf simulation capabilities.

-People are raving about the R10.
-It has gotten top marks from critics across the board, who are just blown away that something this compact and affordable can do so much.
+It has gotten top marks from critics across the board, many of whom are simply amazed that something this compact and affordable can do so much.

 Features